How to Tell if a Painting Is Oil or Acrylic

 If it's hard to tell if a painting is an oil or acrylic by appearance alone, then you may want to investigate if it has been varnished with a clear gloss finish.
 As oil paintings need more time before they become touch-dry enough for varnish, this usually indicates that it was made with oils rather than acrylics.

-Knowing these factors can help you confidently determine whether a painting is an oil or acrylic!
+Knowing these factors, including the differences between acrylic and oil paints, can help you confidently determine whether a painting is an oil or acrylic!

 FAQs About Oil and Acrylic Paintings